Psychological Capital Theory States That

 • Mentorship and Coaching: Mentors and coaches can provide guidance, support, and feedback, helping individuals develop their PsyCap.
 This personalized approach allows individuals to address specific challenges and develop strategies for overcoming obstacles.

 • Appreciative Inquiry: This approach focuses on identifying and building upon positive aspects of an organization or team.
-It emphasizes what works well and how to leverage these strengths to achieve greater success.
+It emphasizes what works well and how to use these strengths to achieve greater success.

 • Resilience Training: Specific programs designed to enhance coping mechanisms and adaptive strategies to bounce back from adversity.
 This may include stress management techniques, problem-solving skills, and emotional regulation strategies.